Estimating Heterogeneous Treatment Effects on Survival Outcomes Using Counterfactual Censoring Unbiased Transformations: Introduction

 \section{Introduction}

 Heterogeneous treatment effect (HTE) estimation is central to decision-making across a wide range of fields, from medicine to marketing.
-Accordingly, considerable effort has been devoted to developing various HTE `learners' that incorporate machine learning regression to achieve state-of-the-art empirical performance~\citep{knaus2021machine,jacob2021cate,talisa2021estimating,caron2022estimating,kennedy2020optimal}.
+Accordingly, considerable effort has been devoted to developing various HTE `learners' that incorporate machine learning regression to achieve state-of-the-art empirical performance~\citep{knaus2021machine,jacob2021cate,talisa2021estimating,caron2022estimating}.
 However, most HTE learners are only applicable in settings with continuous or binary outcomes.
 Relatively fewer options are available for censored time-to-event outcomes, and even fewer options exist for time-to-event outcomes in the presence of competing risks.

-`Censoring unbiased transformations' (CUTs) convert potentially censored time-to-event outcomes into standard continuous outcomes that have the same conditional expectation function as the quantity of interest and are amenable to regression modeling approaches designed for uncensored outcomes.
-Thus, CUTs can be substituted for censored time-to-event variables as `imputation targets' in regressions.
-A clear use case for CUTs, then, would be to plug them into continuous outcome HTE learners to produce estimates of HTEs on censored time-to-event outcomes, providing a bridge from survival settings to a wide variety of existing HTE learners.
-In this paper, we introduce and derive error bounds for a wide range of HTE learners based on CUTs.
+`Censoring unbiased transformations' (CUTs) convert potentially censored time-to-event outcomes into standard continuous outcomes that have the same conditional expectation functions as quantities of interest and are amenable to regression modeling approaches designed for uncensored outcomes.
+We use CUTs to construct transformed variables that can be plugged directly into a wide range of continuous HTE learners to produce estimates of HTEs on survival outcomes, providing a bridge from survival settings to existing HTE learners.
+We also derive error bounds for these CUT based HTE learners.